You're one step away from seeing

 The Employer

-- Workstation Setup - Employers must ensure that DSE workstations are set up correctly, taking into account factors such as the height and angle of the screen, the positioning of the keyboard and mouse, and the design of the chair.
+- Workstation setup - Employers must, so far as is reasonably practicable, ensure that risks associated with DSE workstations are identified and controlled, taking into account factors such as screen height and angle, keyboard and mouse positioning, and chair design.

-- Ergonomic Design - Workstations should be designed in accordance with ergonomic principles to minimize the risk of musculoskeletal disorders (MSDs) and other health issues.
+- Ergonomic design - Workstations should be designed using ergonomic principles where relevant, to assist in minimising the risk of musculoskeletal disorders (MSDs) and other health issues.

 - Adjustments - Employers should ensure that workers can easily adjust their DSE workstations to suit their individual needs and preferences.